- Products & Solutions

 While a long-term asset like a dust collector is invaluable, maintaining this type of equipment, especially as it ages, can be a challenge.
-With limited staff and older equipment, many facilities need smarter processes to help ensure the continued performance of their machines and systems to support production demands.
+With limited staff and older equipment, many facilities need smarter processes to help ensure the continued performance of their machines and systems, like dust collectors, to support production demands.

 A survey Donaldson conducted with Plant Engineering magazine subscribers found the average age of a dust collector was 11 years.
 The average respondent reported they were responsible for five dust collection systems, while 15 percent said they were responsible for the operation of 10 or more dust collectors.

 Plant maintenance teams have a lot on their plates.
 The steep cost of replacing large-scale equipment means most teams are expected to preserve and keep legacy equipment in service and supporting production lines, even when new materials, applications, longer run times, or other factors are introduced.

 So how can you update or add value to your trusty collector over the years of its service?